Looking for the best things to do in Lagos, Nigeria?

-An arts, cultural, and educational center that hosts plays, art exhibitions, and book readings, Terra Kulture is a great place to visit in Lagos Nigeria if you’re looking to connect with Nigerian art and culture.
+Terra Kulture is an arts, cultural, and educational center that hosts plays, art exhibitions, and book readings.
+Terra Kulture is a great place to visit in Lagos Nigeria if you’re looking to connect with Nigerian art and culture.

 If there are no performances on the day of your visit, you can still check out the art gallery and bookstore.
-Plus, it has an attached restaurant, which is a great place to try some Nigerian food (#9 on our list of things to do in Lagos Nigeria!).
+Plus, it has an attached restaurant, which is a great place to try some Nigerian food (another item on our list of things to do in Lagos Nigeria!).

 Experience the best of high-class service at Lagos’s uber-posh Shiro Restaurant.
 Inside, you’ll dine on fine sushi in a tranquil ambiance under the imposing presence of a giant sculpted Buddha head.